-Community infrastructure planning is also considers the catchment area that various facilities need to service as this can affect the location and role of each facility.
-The table below is often used to categorise the types and role of community infrastructure based on catchment areas.
+Community infrastructure planning also considers the catchment area that various facilities need to service as this can affect the location and role of each facility.
+The table on the opposite page is often used to categorise the types and roles of community infrastructure based on catchment areas.